pungkula1337anka/Voice-Stuff/PlayArtist.md

 The beuty about doing, whats called an "fuzzy search" like this, is that it allows you to (most likely) call an artists name which are not in your native language.<br>
 Even if the STT generates the wrong word, the python script will still point you to the right directory path.<br><br>
-Just network mount your music to `/media/Music` and run the py,<br> it will take care of the installation process of VLC and modify the binaries so it can be run safely.<br><br>
+Just network mount your music to `/media/Music` and run the py,<br> it will take care of the installation process of VLC and modify the binaries so it can be run safely.<br>
+And if you like the song playing, you can just say ["add this to my playlist".](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/AddSongToPlaylist.md) <br>
 <br>

 _Not sure what to listen to?
 Take a look at [RandomMusic](https://github.com/pungkula1337anka/Voice-Stuff/blob/main/RandomMusic.md)_